 - 1/4 teaspoon ground nutmeg

 - 3 tablespoons dry sherry

-- Stir in the sherry, taste for seasoning, and pour the soup into a heated serving dish or individual soup bowls.
-Sprinkle the top with parsley and serve immediately.
+Pour the soup into a heated serving dish or individual soup bowls and sprinkle the top with parsley.